-- $\ensuremath{\square}$ (A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory - Select from dropdown list - o (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☑ (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB
+☑ (A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory

+- o (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☐ (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB

-- o (1) for all of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☑ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach)
+- o (1) for all of our infrastructure investments - o (3) for a minority of our infrastructure investments - $\ensuremath{\square}$ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach)

-- o (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☐ (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support) - $\square$ (E) The outcome of our latest ESG risk assessment on the asset or portfolio company - ☐ (F) Key ESG performance data on the asset or portfolio company being sold
+- o (1) for all of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☐ (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support) - $\Box$ (E) The outcome of our latest ESG risk assessment on the asset or portfolio company - ☑ (F) Key ESG performance data on the asset or portfolio company being sold